dewgong64/ThemeCafe/docs/themecreation/animated/Frame.md

 !!! success

-    Your Frame-based animation is done
+    Your Frame-based animation is done and you can now test it [SDCafiine](../../install/loading.md#sdcafiine)